wazuh/wazuh-documentation/source/index.rst

-Welcome to WazuhDocs's!
+OSSEC HIDS Installation guide!
 =======================

-.. topic:: OSSEC Wazuh
+.. topic:: OSSEC HIDS - Wazuh

-   Welcome to Wazuh-OSSEC installation and deploy guide.
+   Welcome to OSSEC installation and deploy guide.

    Here you will find how to deploy an entire architecture from OSSEC repositories to Kibana Dashboards.